blakedq/4287-Final/website/README.md

 When the master send a request to a worker, the master will pend on the result from the worker.
 If it taks too long to hear back from the worker, master will return an error message to the frontend.
 If the master get the result from the worker the result data is too large which means the output is too long, then master will return a 'output limit exceeded' message to the frontend.

 ### 4. Worker Node

+In each worker node process, there is a thread the send signal message every 10 second

+In the main thread, there is an infinite loop that pending on request from the master and will execute the code once revieve the request

+To make sure the signal sending thread won't interfere with execution, we use a mutex to prevent the concurrency.

+We use signal to implement the timeout functionality of excecution.
+For measuring execution time, we use Python timeit module.
+All code excecution exceptions are handled and the worker process will send the result of execution status (succeeded for failed) and running time, output if applicable.